 So my desire to reach for sugar to make myself feel better had a biological component as well as an emotional one.

-Now when I was a child, I did not know that I was medicating myself against emotional pain or discomfort.
+Now when I was a child, I did not know that I was using sweets as an emotional pain killer.

 I have a choice now as to what to do when uncomfortable feelings occur.
 I don’t have to eat my feelings.